 As mentioned in Section 2.2.a.iii, geopotential height troughs and polar/subtropical jet streams existing between 700 – 200 hPa are noted as key synoptic-scale atmospheric features that influence tornado outbreaks.
 For identification of these atmospheric features, S-mode PCA was conducted on 300 hPa geopotential heights extracted from Reanalyses concurrent with tornado outbreak days and monthly tornado outbreak composites were created in a manner consistent with Sections 2.2.b.ii, 3.4.a, and 3.4.b.
+Due to the presence of geostrophic balance at all layers of the atmosphere above the planetary boundary layer and the similarity of results from PCA of all layers from 700 hPa – 200 hPa, 300 hPa geopotential heights were deemed appropriate for this aspect of study.

 Results from the composites verify that geopotential height troughs are present in many of the outbreaks in this study and that they usually exist adjacent to and northwest of locations of tornado activity (Figures 3.19-3.22).
 These height troughs vary widely in amplitude and can be rather weak on average (January PC2+, January PC7+, January PC4+, March PC7-, March PC4+) or large (January PC1+, January PC4-, March PC1+, March PC4+).
 The presence of troughs to the west of the locations of tornado occurrence results in southwesterly flow at the mid- and upper-troposphere nearer the tornado locations, which is a common occurrence in many tornado outbreaks (Schaefer and Doswell 1981, Barnes and Newton 1983).

 Locations of geopotential height anomalies influence locations of tornado occurrence in outbreaks (Figures 3.19-3.22).
 January PC1+, February PC2+ (not shown), March PC7+, and April PC1- (not shown) contain a large area of negative anomalous geopotential heights in the northeastern U.S. In geopotential height patterns such as these, tornadoes tend to occur across the southern tier of the U.S. east of the Rocky Mountains and are also reduced in number farther north in Ohio and Pennsylvania.
 Another persistent pattern of height anomalies across each of the four months of study exhibits a strong geopotential height anomaly in the far northwestern U.S. and adjacent areas of the Pacific Ocean and a lower-amplitude geopotential height trough in the central U.S. (January PC2-, February PC5- (not shown), March PC5+, April PC5+ [not shown]).
-Tornadoes in these types of geopotential height patterns tend to occur in the central and southern U.S. from Illinois southward to the Lower Mississippi Valley and eastern portions of the southern Great Plains.
+Tornadoes in these types of geopotential height patterns tend to occur in the central and southern U.S. from Illinois southward to the Lower Mississippi Valley and eastern portions of the southern Great Plains (a surface reflection of this type of pattern is identified in PCA of SLP in Section 3.4.a).
 Generally, large areas of negative geopotential height anomalies across the intermountain western U.S. foster tornado outbreak development across the central and southern Great Plains (April PC4-, not shown), sometimes extending further east into the Lower and Middle Mississippi Valley (January PC8-, March PC8-).

 Generally, locations of maximum negative geopotential height anomalies do not appear to change substantially during the January through April time period for most of the study domain (Figure 3.23).
-One exception to this appears to be over the south central region of the U.S.; several negative geopotential height anomalies are positioned across the south central U.S. from January through March (January PC8-, PC5-; February
+One exception to this appears to be over the south central region of the U.S.; several negative geopotential height anomalies are positioned across the south central U.S. from January through March (January PC8-, PC5-; February PC3-, PC5+, PC2-, PC6+, PC4-; March PC6+, PC4+, PC1-), but a noticeable absence of negative height anomalies are located in the same region in April (except for April PC6-).
+Although this finding supports the westward and northward migration of tornado count maxima discussed in Section 3.1.a, the overall similarity of large-scale patterns in outbreaks